-John scrambled into his clothes as Ximene retired to the lower chamber.
+John scrambled into his clothes and took time to don his chainmail.
+Ximene retired to the lower chamber.

 The Prince was already on the southern battlements of Montségur watching a medium-sized force; five mounted riders, but at least one hundred foot soldiers snake through the valley below.

 A second and then a third blast split the morning air.
-The riders below spun round, trying to locate the source of the trumpet blasts.
+The riders below spun around, trying to locate the source of the trumpet blasts.